 Dion, Johann; Storozhylova, Nataliya; Dahbi, S; Lambert, Annie; Téletchéa, Stéphane; Dussouy, Christophe; Grandjean, Cyrille

 Design and screening of sugar-derived small molecule inhibitors of galectins.
-Inproceedings
+Proceedings Article

 Dans: J. Protein Proteomics, 2018.